Private sector bites into Cuban state food sales

 Cuba’s capital is home to 2.1 million people, 20 percent of the country’s population and is far wealthier than other cities.

-Jaimito Alvarez, who comes into Havana every 10 days from Pinar del Rio, 100 miles to the west, said before the produce was often wasted.
+Jaimito Alvarez, who comes into Havana every 10 days from Pinar del Rio, 100 miles (160 km) to the west, said before the produce was often wasted.

 “Before, if you produced more than planned, you were lucky if the state picked it up.
 Private food sales were forbidden and usually some of your crop rotted in the fields or was fed to the pigs,” Alvarez said.